Facebook apps now used monthly by more than 3 billion people

 In a call with analysts after the close of markets today, Facebook CEO Mark Zuckerberg said “For the first time ever, there are now more than 3 billion people actively using Facebook, Instagram, WhatsApp, or Messenger each month.”
 That’s up from 2.99 billion people March 31.
 Monthly use of the main Facebook app grew 10% up from 2.38 billion in Q1 2019 to 2.6 billion.
 Daily active users are also up 11%.

-Zuckerberg said Facebook expects a “meaningful economic hit” during the public health emergency, referred to advertising as a volatile industry sensitive to macro economic trends, and said he’s worried fallout from COVID-19 will be worse than some people are predicting.
-He also said the efficacy of shelter-in-place orders will determine how long and painful economic fallout is from COVID-19, and expressed concern that plans to lift shelter-in-place orders are happening too soon in some places.
+Zuckerberg also said Facebook expects to take a “meaningful economic hit” throughout the public health emergency, referred to advertising as a volatile industry sensitive to macro economic trends, and said he’s worried fallout from COVID-19 will be worse than some people are predicting.
+Zuckerberg believes the efficacy of shelter-in-place orders will determine how long and painful economic fallout from COVID-19 will be, and expressed concern that plans to lift shelter-in-place orders are happening too soon in some places.

 “I worry that reopening certain places too quickly before infection rates have been reduced to very minimal levels will almost guarantee future outbreaks and worsen longer term health and economic outcomes,” he said.